babladiabhishek-1/Marshall-Assignment/README.md

 1. Launch the app on your iOS device or simulator.
 2. The app will fetch cryptocurrency data and exchange rates.
-3. View cryptocurrency prices in INR, USD, or SEK.
+3. View cryptocurrency prices in USD, or SEK.
 4. Toggle between USD and SEK for price display.

 ## Testing